 It depends.
 If the observer is requested by the family or the facility receiving services, we gladly welcome them into sessions as long as we have proper consent.
 High school students, college students, and professionals who wish to observe sessions must be enrolled in our Job Shadow Internship, Field Study Program, or must be one of our music therapy interns in order to observe music therapy sessions.
 This helps protect the confidentiality of our clients.
 We only bring observers to sessions in which we have received consent and all observers must complete a training on confidentiality prior to observing.
 If you are interested in our Job Shadow Internship program, click HERE.

 14. I have a school project coming up.
 Can you answer questions about music therapy or help me with my project?

 We LOVE that music therapy is becoming an everyday household term!
 If you are doing a project on music therapy and you would like to interview a therapist, we require a minimum of two weeks’ notice.
-We CANNOT accomodate a last minute request.
-In addition, if the answer to your interview question can be found through a quick google search, we will ask that you visit our website, the American Music Therapy Association, or the Certification Board for Music Therapists prior to conducting an interview with a member of our team.
+We CANNOT accommodate a last minute request.
+In addition, if the answer to your interview question can be found through a quick internet search, we will ask that you visit our website, the American Music Therapy Association, or the Certification Board for Music Therapists prior to conducting an interview with a member of our team.

 15. Do you only work with children?

 No way!
 Adults love to play, too!
 We work with individuals throughout the lifespan.
 We are currently the only provider of Music Therapy Assisted Childbirth in the state of Connecticut; this means we work with babies essentially from before they are even born!
 Our oldest client has been 103!
 There is no maximum age or “typical” age of our clients.